-In every gaming generation, there are certain titles that define that generation.
+In every gaming generation, certain titles define that generation.
 However, there also games that transcend gaming itself.
-And in this Breath of the Wild Review, you’ll find out exactly why this Legend of Zelda title may not just be one of the greatest games of all time, but is a masterpiece of story, game design, and most importantly, heart.
+And in this Breath of the Wild Review, you’ll find out exactly why this Legend of Zelda title may not just be one of the greatest games of all time but is a masterpiece of a story, game design, and most importantly, heart.

 Game Name: Legend of Zelda: Breath of the Wild

 After such successes as Ocarina of Time, Windwaker, Twilight Princess, and Skyward Sword, you’d think that the Legend of Zelda team would be running out of ways to tell the now-classic story.
 But in fact, you could say that these games helped build the story to the point that we reach in Breath of the Wild.
 This isn’t your regular Legend of Zelda, and it’s all the better for it.

 Yes, you still play as Link, but instead of the “nameless hero” we know and love, he’s one that has much more history.
 While you might think that this isn’t a big deal, it totally changes the game’s dynamic, especially when it comes to the characters you meet (something I talk about on the latest Nintendo Entertainment Podcast).
 He was the “hero” for a much longer period of time, and to that end, the Gorons, Zoras, Rito, Koroks, Gerudo, and other races know his name.
 And when you go to these places within Hyrule and meet certain people, they recognize you and talk with you in a familiarity that makes the experience all the more enjoyable.
 It truly makes the phrase, “you never know who you’re going to meet” mean so much more.